thin-edge/thin-edge.io/docs/src/understand/tedge-agent.md

 title: The Agent
 tags: [Concept, MQTT]
 sidebar_position: 5
+description: Overview of the fundamental components that make up the %%te%% agent
 ---

 %%te%% agent is a set of services that implement the device management operations on a device.